sitepack-io/storelinkr-wordpress/readme.txt

 This plugin works with point of sale systems such as CycleSoftware and Wilmar.

-= Do I need a storelinkr account to use this plugin? =
+= Do I need a StoreLinkr account to use this plugin? =

-Yes, you need a storelinkr account to use this plugin.
+Yes, you need a StoreLinkr account to use this plugin.

-= How can I find my storelinkr API key? =
+= How can I find my StoreLinkr API key? =

-You can find the storelinkr API key in the WordPress environment by clicking on the storelinkr menu item on the left side.
+You can find the StoreLinkr API key in the WordPress environment by clicking on the StoreLinkr menu item on the left side.
 The API key and secret needed in Connect are listed there.

 = Can I manually synchronize my products? =

-No, we update the products multiple times a day from storelinkr.
+No, we update the products multiple times a day from StoreLinkr.
 It is often unnecessary to do this manually.

 = How often are products automatically updated? =

-Products are regularly updated; the interval depends on the chosen [storelinkr](https://storelinkr.com) subscription.
+Products are regularly updated; the interval depends on the chosen [StoreLinkr](https://storelinkr.com) subscription.

 = I have another question not listed here =